vuoro/sahti/README.md

 **Write a WebGL 2 command, use it like a component.**

 Sahti lets you combine the power of WebGL 2 shaders with the familiar API of front-end component frameworks.

+I built Sahti to help me build performant, battery-friendly WebGL games.
 It's a library intended for people comfortable with writing custom GLSL shaders by hand.
+I currently use it with React, but it should be able to support any front-end JS framework.

 ```
 npm install --save @vuoro/sahti